tuvokki/dotfiles/Readme.md

 # Dotfiles

-This is an attempt to get some more unity in the way I use my commandline in osx and linux.
+This is an attempt to get some more unity in the way I use my command-line in osx and linux.
 I have made one important step about a thousand years ago: the usage of [zsh](http://www.zsh.org/).

 Zsh is a shell designed for interactive use, although it is also a powerful scripting language.